 The submitting department may proceed with a proposal as soon as Academic Affairs has approved the Conceptual Abstract.

-November 30 of each year is the deadline to submit a Conceptual Abstract for review to Academic Affairs (undergraduate programs) or Graduate Studies (graduate programs).
+November 30 of each year is the deadline to submit a Conceptual Abstract for review to Undergraduate Education (undergraduate programs) or Graduate Studies (graduate programs).

 Submission of Conceptual Abstract for the CSU Academic Master Plan